pubnub/pubnub-api/objective-c/README.md

         }
     }];

-There is same count of methods (as for subscription) to unsubscribe from channels(s):
+The client of course also provides a set of methods which allow you to unsubscribe from channels:

     + (void)unsubscribeFromChannel:(PNChannel *)channel;
     + (void)unsubscribeFromChannel:(PNChannel *)channel